-- Venous thrombosis – It is blood clot that forms within a vein, disrupting the blood flow.
+- Venous thrombosis – It is a blood clot that forms within a vein, disrupting the blood flow.

 - Hemorrhagic stroke – A brain aneurysm (a bulging, weak area in the wall of an artery that supplies blood to the brain) burst or a weakened blood vessel leak (hemorrhagic) is another cause of blood flow disruption in the brain.
 It is the lesser common of these main two types.

 - Transient ischemic attack (TIA) – TIAs are different from the other types of stroke because the flow of blood to the brain is only briefly interrupted.
 TIAs are similar to ischemic strokes in that they are often caused by blood clots or other debris.

-The factors that increase the risk of having stroke attacks are:
+The risk factors that increase the risk of having stroke attacks are: